 When a service instance sits idle, it can be difficult for a server administrator to determine if connections to the source data are being successfully maintained.
 ArcGIS Server has built-in mechanisms to check for invalid connections to enterprise, workgroup, or desktop geodatabase geodatabases.
 These checks prevent your service from appearing unresponsive after a connection to enterprise, workgroup, or desktop geodatabase is dropped or interrupted.

-You can enable the data connection validity checks by opening the Processes tab of the Service Editor dialog box in either ArcGIS for Desktop or Manager and checking the check box Periodically check and repair data connections for idle instances.
+You can enable the data connection validity checks by opening the Processes tab of the Service Editor dialog box in either ArcGIS Desktop or Manager and checking the check box Periodically check and repair data connections for idle instances.
 You also need to specify an interval in minutes at which service connections will be automatically validated (and repaired if needed).
 The default of 30minutes is usually appropriate.

 Enabling these checks may also help you if firewalls are closing ports to enterprise, workgroup, or desktop geodatabase after your services sit idle for a certain period of time.
 In this situation, your choice of time interval may be influenced by firewall timeout settings.